 Niamh is Executive Director of Release.
-She is a non-practising barrister who started at Release in 2002 as a legal advisor.
+She started at Release in 2002 as a legal advisor.
 She has extensive experience of service delivery, policy strategy, fundraising and operational development.
-Having worked in drug policy for the last ten years Niamh is passionate about drug policy reform and believes that the most vulnerable in society are disproportionately impacted upon by the current drug laws.
+Having worked in drug policy for the last fifteen years Niamh is passionate about drug policy reform and believes that the most vulnerable in society are disproportionately impacted upon by the current drug laws.

-Niamh has co-authored Release's two most recent policy papers 'The Numbers in Black And White: Ethnic Disparities In The Policing And Prosecution Of Drug Offences In England And Wales' and ‘A Quiet Revolution: Drug Decriminalisation Policies in Practice Across the Globe’.
-She has also co-authored and edited a number of Release's advice booklets including ‘Drugs and the Law’ and ‘Sex Workers and the Law’, she regularly contributes to drug policy journals and publications including Drugs and Alcohol Today (of which she is also a member of the editorial board) and Drink and Drug News.
+Niamh has co-authored Release's recent policy papers 'The Colour of Injustice: 'Race', Drugs and Law Enforcement in England and Wales' and ‘A Quiet Revolution: Drug Decriminalisation Policies in Practice Across the Globe’.
+She has also co-authored and edited a number of Release's advice booklets including ‘Drugs and the Law’ and ‘Sex Workers and the Law’, she regularly contributes to drug policy journals and publications.
 Niamh is also responsible for drafting many of Release's briefings for parliamentarians and policy makers.
 She has presented at international and national conferences and is regularly invited to comment in the media.

 Niamh is an Associate of The London School of Economics IDEAS International Drug Policy Project, a member of the Expert Steering Group for the Global Drug Survey and is a visiting lecturer at the Centre for Public Health, Liverpool John Moores University.
 She is also a committee member for DrugScience and has been a technical advisor to the Global Commission on Drug Policy.